 University Investigation Process

-A Title IX investigation is started when a person files a report of sexual misconduct and states that they would like an investigation into the misconduct to occur.
-In some instances, the University may be required to move forward with an investigation without a willing complainant; this would occur if, for example, the University received a third-party report indicating that someone may be perpetrating misconduct on multiple victims and that there is a danger to the campus community.
+A UM investigation is started when a person files a report of a potential policy violation such as sexual misconduct and states that they would like an investigation into the misconduct to occur.
+In some rare instances, the University may be required to move forward with an investigation without a willing complainant; this would occur if, for example, the University received a third-party report indicating that someone may be perpetrating misconduct on multiple victims and that there is a danger to the campus community.

-- Both complainant and respondent have the right to present their sides of the story and present witnesses and evidence.
+- Both parties have the right to present their description of events and offer potential witnesses and provide evidence.

-- Both complainant and respondent have the right to have someone accompany them at meetings with the investigator, such as a supportive friend, a trusted faculty member, or an attorney.
+- Both parties have the right to have someone accompany them at meetings with the investigator, such as a supportive friend, a trusted faculty member, a SARC employee, a parent, or an attorney.

-- Both complainant and respondent will be notified in writing of the outcome of the investigation.
+- Both parties will be notified in writing of the outcome of the investigation.

-- Both complainant and respondent have the right to appeal the finding.
+- Both parties have the right to appeal the finding.

 Find out more about your Title IX rights.